 To say that the artwork had an impact is an understatement, it became one of the most famous poster works from the Vietnam era.
-After MoMA declined to have anything to do with the artwork, the members of the AWC staged a demonstration at the museum, entering the room where Picasso’s Guernica was displayed to unfurl copies of their poster while reading anti-Vietnam war statements.
+After MoMA declined to have anything to do with the artwork, the members of the Art Workers Coalition staged a demonstration at the museum, entering the room where Picasso’s Guernica was displayed to unfurl copies of their poster while reading anti-Vietnam war statements.

 Medina and Calley eventually underwent a US Army court-martial.
 Medina was acquitted but Calley was found guilty in 1971 of “premeditated murder” and given a life sentence.
 Some in the US organized “Free Lt.
 Calley” protests and opinion polls indicated a majority thought Calley “was only following orders” and should be released.
 Pulitzer Prize winning cartoonist, Paul Conrad, summed up this shameful US grassroots support for war crimes in one of his trenchant cartoons.